-- Major essays be typed and double spaced to be accepted for grading. - Major essays MUST include an edited rough draft that has been signed and dated by an English tutor in the Student Success Center in order to be accepted for grading.
+- Major essays be typed and double spaced to be accepted for grading. - Major essays MUST include an edited rough draft that has been signed and dated by an English tutor in the Student Success Center in order to be accepted for grading as directed by the instructor.